-A host controller has to scan blocks from block 0 to the last block using page read command and check the data at the 1st byte column address in the spare area of the 1st and 2nd page in the block.
+A host controller has to scan blocks from block 0 to the last block using page read command and check the data at the column address of 0 or 2,048.
 If the read data is not FFh, the block is interpreted as an invalid block.
 The initial invalid block information is erasable, and which is impossible to be recovered once it has been erased.
 Therefore, the host controller must be able to recognize the initial invalid block information and to create a corresponding table to manage block replacement upon erase or program error when additional invalid blocks develop with Flash memory usage.